Casimer Kowalski. Solid South. 1983. Glass & wood. 49" x 59". Image courtesy of the SC Arts Commission.

 - Schooling in the Native American Community

-Hear an interview with Desiree Platt talking about history of education for Native Americans in the Orangeburg area.
+Hear an interview with Desiree Platt talking about the history of education for Native Americans in the Orangeburg area.

 - White Oak Indian School